00486100

 When the Department of Education receives a FAFSA application, the application can be selected for a process called Verification.
 Approximately 18% of student applicants are randomly selected for verification by the Department of Education.
 This process ensures that students are receiving correct financial aid offers and prevents students from having to pay back or return financial aid as the result of an incorrect offer.

 Schools receive notification of a selection once the FAFSA is received.
-The school is required to request documentation from the student for the verification process.
+The school may be required to request documentation from the student for the verification process.
 Once all documentation is received, data is compared with the FAFSA, and corrections are required if discrepancies are found.
-Examples of required documentation are: Federal Tax Return Transcripts (must be ordered from the IRS), W-2 copies, Worksheets collecting household information and untaxed income, Child Support statements, etc.
+Examples of required documentation are (but is not limited to): signed Federal Tax Returns, W-2 copies, and a Worksheet collecting household information and tax filing status.

-Verification is a normal process that UNOH is required to complete on behalf of the Department of Education, and in some cases, it may be challenging to complete.
+Verification is a normal process that UNOH is required to complete on behalf of the Department of Education.
 Please know that our office is ready and willing to assist in any way we can.
-Please make sure to contact us at 419-998-8890 or email financialaid@unoh.edu with any questions or concerns.
+Please make sure to contact us at 419-998-3140 or email financialaid@unoh.edu with any questions or concerns.

-Students whose families experience an involuntary loss of income in calendar year 2022 as compared to 2021 or experience an unusual circumstance may wish to contact a Financial Aid Officer for information on how to proceed with a Professional Judgement (PJ) appeal.
+Students whose families experience an involuntary loss of income in calendar year 2025 as compared to 2023 or experience an unusual circumstance may wish to contact a Financial Aid Advisor for information on how to proceed with a Professional Judgement (PJ) appeal.
 PJ cases are reviewed on a case-by-case basis and are housed under two different types:

-A Professional Judgement review may take three weeks from the time all required documentation is submitted.
+A Special Circumstance review may take three weeks from the time all required documentation is submitted.
+An Unusual Circumstance review will be finalized within 60 days of the student's enrollment if all required documentation is submitted within this timeframe.
 If a Professional Judgement case is approved, and it affects a student's financial aid offer, the Financial Aid office will revise the student offer in accordance with Federal Aid rules.
 The revised offer notification will be sent to the student's UNOH email account, directing the student to my.unoh.edu to view their offer under their Financial Aid Dashboard.

-Once you complete your FAFSA and no other information is required, you will receive a notification that your offer has been provided to you.
+Once you complete your FAFSA and/or all documentation requirements are met and completed, you will receive a notification that your offer has been provided to you.
 You will receive an email to your UNOH email account and you will receive a postcard.
 This will direct you to your Financial Aid Dashboard at my.unoh.edu where you can access your Financial Aid Offer.

 The Federal Direct Student Loan is available for all students who complete a FAFSA.
 Eligibility amounts are as follows: